-On the UT Southwestern campus, the Program in Ethics in Science and Medicine includes ethics of emerging technologies, ethics and policy issues around health disparities, organizational ethics in research institutions, science policy, and psychiatric ethics.
+Scholarship and research in the Program in Ethics in Science and Medicine includes ethics of emerging technologies, ethics and policy issues around health disparities, organizational ethics in research institutions, science policy, and psychiatric ethics.

-The UT Southwestern Program in Ethics in Science and Medicine is at the center of bioethics and medical humanities-related activities in the North Texas academic community.
-We have collaborative relationships (educational, research, clinical) with the University of Texas at Dallas, University of Texas at Arlington, University of North Texas, Southern Methodist University, University of North Texas Health Science Center, Baylor University Medical Center-Dallas’ Office of Clinical Ethics, and the Dallas Institute of Humanities & Culture.
+The Program is at the center of bioethics and medical humanities-related activities in the North Texas academic community.
+We have collaborative relationships (educational, research, clinical) with the University of Texas at Dallas, University of Texas at Arlington, University of North Texas, Southern Methodist University, University of North Texas Health Science Center, Baylor University Medical Center Dallas’ Office of Clinical Ethics, and the Dallas Institute of Humanities & Culture.

-Through our “building an ethics community” philosophy, our program aims to be the hub for bioethics in the North Texas area and to provide a broad and deep grasp of ethical and conceptual issues in medicine, science, and technology today.
+Through our “building an ethics community” philosophy, our Program in Ethics in Science and Medicine aims to be the hub for bioethics in the North Texas area.
+We aim to provide a broad and deep grasp of ethical and conceptual issues in medicine, science, and technology today.

 Our educational reach does not end with graduation, as we also provide electives and didactic training for our residents and clinical fellows.
-Our Interactive Ethics program, in cooperation with UT Southwestern STARS, provides twice-yearly online case discussions on clinical and research ethics with hundreds of North Texas high school students.
+The Interactive Ethics program, in cooperation with UT Southwestern STARS, provides twice-yearly online case discussions on clinical and research ethics with hundreds of North Texas high school students.

 The Ethics Grand Rounds series features the annual Daniel W. Foster, M.D.
 Visiting Lectureship in Medical Ethics.